ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 - Keep tracks of visited vertex.
 - Recursive - each iteration is stored on the system stack.
 The iteration is popped once it is finished.
 - Starting from a vertex, for each of its unvisited neighbor, visit it and store it as visited.
+- The search terminates when all vertices have been visited.
 #### Breadth First Search (Queue-based)
 - Keep tracks of visited vertex.
 - Stores all the vetices to visit into a queue.
 - Starting from a vertex, visit it and add all of its neighbors to the to visit queue.
 Contintue the visit until to visit is empty.
+- The search terminates when all vertices have been visited.
 ### Dijkstra's Shortest Path Algorithm:
 - Finds the shorted path for weighted directional graphs from a starting to vertex to all other vertices.
 - Uses BFS to move forward.